somarmeteorologia/challenge/README.md

 ## Endpoints of this api and requirements

 1. After initialize the server you go to address `http://localhost:5000/apidocs/` to see all routes of api in Swagger UI.

+## Useful commands

+This api comes with a collection of commands that you can run:

+- `docker compose up --build tests`: Run tests with pytest
+- `docker compose down`: Shutdown docker containers